 - Their free SiteCheck tool allows you to quickly and easily check your site for malware to make sure that your visitors are protected

 SiteGround takes security seriously , and that’s a big pro particularly if your site has an ecommerce store or collects any private information from users.

 If you’re an experienced web developer, you might find that you have little need for customer support.
 For the rest of us, though, it’s important to know that we can get the help we need when we need it.

 SiteGround customer support is truly unparalleled.
-As mentioned earlier, you can get instantaneous chat or telephone support.
+As mentioned earlier, you can get live chat or telephone support.
 You’ll be notified immediately of how many customers are ahead of you, and in most cases the wait times are minimal.

 The same is true of putting in a support ticket through their website.
 Their customer service reps are friendly, helpful, and patient, making them a particularly good choice for individuals and small businesses who are in need of some hand-holding.

 Free WordPress migration

 Website migration is a major hassle when it comes to switching web hosts.
 One of the many good things about SiteGround is their free website transfer service.

 This service applies not only to WordPress sites, but also other CMS platforms like Joomla and Drupal, and of course single websites and static HTML websites too.

 Their transfer service includes a transfer of one website (regardless of size), as well as the transfer of unlimited email accounts, FTP accounts, addon domains for (for accounts managed with cPanel control panel).